rafaelma/pgbackman/docs/manual.rst

 * Autonomous pgbackman_dump program that function even if the central database is not available.
 * Handling of error situations
 * Totally written in Python and PL/PgSQL

+Future features will include:

+* Automatic definitions of backups according to defined retention policies
+* Automatic definitions of backups for all databases running in a PgSQL node.
+* Semi-automatic restore procedures
+* Automatic cloning / move of databases between PgSQL nodes.
+* Disk space management / planning

 Architecture and components